BOC Hong Kong (OTCMKTS:BHKLY) Raised to Conviction-Buy at The Goldman Sachs Group

-BOC Hong Kong (OTCMKTS:BHKLY) was upgraded by equities researchers at The Goldman Sachs Group from a “buy” rating to a “conviction-buy” rating in a report issued on Thursday, The Fly reports.
+The Goldman Sachs Group upgraded shares of BOC Hong Kong (OTCMKTS:BHKLY) from a buy rating to a conviction-buy rating in a research report released on Thursday, The Fly reports.

 Receive News & Ratings for BOC Hong Kong Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for BOC Hong Kong and related companies with MarketBeat.com's FREE daily email newsletter.